sanghanet/sanghanet/README.md

 # manual deployment

 Run `npm run deploy` script from the root directory.
 The script build the product, and copy all necessary files - and modify them - in separate folders for HEROKU and AZURE deployment as well.
+The script also download the active profile images from Azure.
+These images will be restored during deployment.
+(No image save&restore on Heroku!)

 **deployment on HEROKU**